Marketing Job-Hunting Advice

 - Plan for the Future

-With a list of achievements on display on a portfolio, you can show employers that you have the expertise and ambition to excel in a high-paying marketing job.
+3. Build a PortfolioYou should have a list of achievements on display in a portfolio.
+This shows employers that you have the expertise and ambition to excel in a high-paying marketing job.
 According to the U.S. Bureau of Labor Statistics, creativity and analytical skills are highly important for marketing professionals when putting together a portfolio for a job search.
-It’s important to put some thought into the presentation of your portfolio to convince prospective employers that you’ll be a good fit for their team.
+It’s important to put some thought into the presentation of your portfolio.
+You want to convince prospective employers that you’ll be a good fit for their team.